ayonaalex/cineSearch/README.md

 1. **Home Page**

    - Homepage component is effectively set up to fetch data on the server such as Recommendations,topMovies and latest movies.
+   - Integrated a persistent navigation bar within the Layout

 2. **Search Movies**